COACHING ACCORDING TO THE VISION OF JOHAN CRUIJFF

 Two weeks of classes will be delivered at Sport Center & Hotel Papendal, the Dutch National Olympic Training Center, located near Arnhem in the eastern part of the Netherlands.

-- Academic degree: Master in Coaching from the Johan Cruyff Institute
+- Degree: Master in Coaching from the Johan Cruyff Institute

 - Duration: 7 months. approximately 280 hours

 - Start: February 19, 2018

 Three full weeks of on campus sessions in May, September and November (might be subject of change).
 Classes: Monday to Friday 9.30am - 4.30pm, complemented with approximately 140 hours of distance learning and 20 hours of supervision by a personal coach

 Sessions at Johan Cruyff Institute Amsterdam, Laan der Hesperiden 118, 1076 DX Amsterdam and at Sport Center & Hotel Papendal, the Dutch National Olympic Training Center